spacelab-ufsc/gnss-simulation/README.md

 ## Overview

 This project has been developed to simulate Global Navigation Satellite System (GNSS) signals, for research and development purposes in the SpaceLab laboratory.
-It is useful for academics, engineers, and enthusiasts working with satellite navigation technologies.The sun simulator is a tool that will be designed to simulate the orbit used in any SpaceLab's mission.
-Although still under development, the sun simulator is expected to accurately replicate the conditions of the mission, providing a controllable indoor test facility under laboratory conditions.
-It will allow engineers and scientists to test the spacecraft's functionality and performance before it is launched.
+It is useful for academics, engineers, and enthusiasts working with satellite navigation technologies.

 ## Repository Organization
 	- doc: Technical documentation (including user guide).